 The rice is cooked in the dish with everything else.
 It's made with a lot of the same ingredient's as gumbo though, the holy trinity, meat, okra if you like.

-So the biggest difference is that gumbo is a roux based soup with rice served on the side and jambalaya is rice based dish that has a dryer consistency.
+So the biggest difference is that gumbo is a roux based stew with rice served on the side and jambalaya is a rice based dish that has a dryer consistency.

 Ingredients